ModelTC/llmc/docs/en/source/backend/sglang.md

         weight_clip: True
     quant_out: True
 ```
-Please note that in this step, the `need_pack` parameter must be set to `True`, which will "pack" the 4-bit weights into the `torch.int32` format for **VLLM** to directly load for inference.
+Please note that in this step, the `need_pack` parameter must be set to `True`, which will "pack" the 4-bit weights into the `torch.int32` format for **SGlang** to directly load for inference.

 Additionally, if AWQ does not meet accuracy requirements, we recommend using the **AWQ + OmniQuant** combined algorithm as introduced in [this section](https://llmc-en.readthedocs.io/en/latest/practice/awq_omni.html) to further improve accuracy.
 The corresponding [configuration file](https://github.com/ModelTC/llmc/tree/main/configs/quantization/backend/sglang/w4a16_combin) is also provided.